Skip to main content

 Map Matching API allows you to build a car route by using a set of route points recorded by a vehicle.
 As a result, you will get a reconstructed route with corrected inaccuracies and imprecisions of the recording, which is tied to public roadways.

-To successfully reconstruct a route from the set of route points, the following conditions must be met:
+To reconstruct a route from the set of points, follow the requirements:

-• the vehicle must be driven in a city or town on public roadways in compliance with driving regulations
+• The vehicle is driven in a city or settlement on public roadways in compliance with driving regulations.

-• all the points must be recorded sequentially and must belong to one device and one trip
+• All the points are recorded sequentially and belong to one device and one trip.

-• the fixation time between nearby points must be from 1 to 10 seconds
+• The fixation time between nearby points is from 1 to 10 seconds.

-• the number of route points in one request must be from 2 to 1000, the recommended minimum number of points is 10.
+• The number of points in one request is from 2 to 1000.
+The recommended minimum number is 10.

-If some of these conditions are not met, the request may result in an error or return a significantly less accurate route.
+If some of the requirements are not met, the request may result in an error or reduce the accuracy of the result.

 1. Sign in to the Platform Manager.

-To reconstruct a route, send a POST request to the /map_matching/1.0.0 endpoint.
-Specify your API key as the key parameter in the query string.
+To reconstruct a route, send a POST request to the /map_matching/1.0.0 endpoint:

 https://routing.api.2gis.com/map_matching/1.0.0?key=API_KEY